 The Lightner Museum offers visitors an immersive experience of art, architecture, and history.

-Today, the heart of the Lightner Museum is its diverse and extraordinary collection, including lamps by Louis Comfort Tiffany, 19th century American and European paintings, geological specimens and shells collected from all over the globe, and mechanical musical instruments of the Victorian era.
+Today, the heart of the Lightner Museum is its diverse and extraordinary collection, including lamps by Louis Comfort Tiffany, American and European paintings, geological specimens and shells collected from all over the globe, and mechanical musical instruments of the Victorian era.